-Classes are held in our modern 13,000 square foot Pathlight Kitchen building, renovated in 2013 through a partnership with Orange County government, which includes three professional-grade kitchens (two banquet/catering kitchens and a baking kitchen), a test/classroom kitchen, as well as event space for up to 150 people.
-In addition to teaching the tools of the trade, this 12-week program will enable students to understand the variety of career tracks available in the culinary trade.
+Classes are small and held in our modern 13,000 square foot Pathlight Kitchen building, renovated in 2013 through a partnership with Orange County Government.
+The facility includes three professional-grade kitchens, a test/classroom kitchen, and banquet/event space for 125 people seated and up to 200 standing.

 Funded in part by the City of Orlando, Orange County, and the Wells Fargo Foundation.
 Pathlight Kitchen does not discriminate on the basis of race, religion, gender, or sexual orientation.

-Our next FREE 16-hour Dining Room & Table Service Skills Program is starting July 6th!
+Our FREE 16-hour Dining Room & Table Service Skills Program - New 4-Friday format.
+Start NOW!

-Summer 2018's FREE Culinary Training Program begins July 2nd!
+Fall 2018's FREE Culinary Training Program begins Oct 1st!